A rendering showing a proposed housing development next to the clocktower in downtown Santa Cruz.

 • Parking spaces: 78.

-• Details: Both of the versions of the project have shops on the ground floor and a central courtyard.
+• Details: Both versions of the project have shops on the ground floor and a central courtyard.

 A rendering of a proposed Clocktower Center housing development on North Pacific Avenue.